 – Nursing Home Care

-Home and community based services (HCBS) via PACE allow persons with dementia who require a nursing home level of care to continue to live in their own homes or the homes of informal caregivers.
-Change can be especially stressful for those with dementia, and the ability to delay and / or prevent institutionalization is often ideal.
+Home and community based services (HCBS) via PACE allow people with dementia who require a nursing home level of care to continue to live in their own homes or the homes of (informal) caregivers.
+Change can be especially stressful for those with dementia, and the ability to delay or prevent institutionalization is often ideal.

-Persons in the earlier stages of dementia likely do not require 24/7 supervision and assistance, but may need some assistance in order to remain living independently.
-In this situation, persons may benefit from in-home personal care assistance, meal delivery, and homemaker services.
-Durable medical equipment, such as walkers and wheelchairs, may also prove to be especially beneficial for persons with dementia.
+Patients in the earlier stages of dementia likely do not require 24/7 supervision and assistance but may need some assistance in order to remain living independently.
+In this situation, people may benefit from in-home personal care assistance, meal delivery, and housekeeping services.
+Medical equipment, such as walkers and wheelchairs, may also prove to be especially beneficial for dementia patients.

 PACE can also help to relieve the stress and responsibilities of informal caregivers by supplementing the care they are already providing.
 A recent survey conducted by Vital Research in collaboration with the National PACE Association found that 58% of informal caregivers of PACE participants reported “decrease of burden after PACE enrollment”.